Building Brave, Confident, and Strong Individuals through the Beautiful Game of Soccer

 Strictly through word-of-mouth, the first grassroots academy session for under 6 and under 8 year-olds began with over sixty kids in the Spring of 2013.
 In the next session, the number of players jumped to 130 and things have taken off from there.

 Today we have ten select teams that travel the state of California and compete at an extremely high level.
 We have our six-week grassroots sessions for our youngest kids ages 3 - 8.
-Our Youth Academy Soccer League for kids under 12 provides an opportunity to receive academy level training while competing against teams within the county which cuts down on travel.
+Our Developmental Soccer League (DSL) for kids under 16 provides an opportunity to receive academy-level training while competing against teams within the county which cuts down on travel.
 We also host periodic camps, tournaments, and other events.

 One of the biggest realizations early on was how much kids can actually do.
 Adults sometimes hold them back and we don’t think kids are capable of doing things they can.
 We’ve learned that children rise to the level of our expectations.
 We’re blown away by 6 and 7 year-olds juggling the ball, doing double scissor moves, Cruyff turns, and more.